rust-embedded/discovery/microbit/src/05-led-roulette/my-solution.md

 If you remember back in the specification of the microcontroller on your micro:bit, you should notice that its flash memory is actually far too small to contain this binary, so how is this possible?
-As we can see from the size statistics most of the binary is actually made up of debugging related sections , those are however not flashed to the microcontroller at any time, after all they aren't relevant for the execution.
+As we can see from the size statistics most of the binary is actually made up of debugging related sections, those are however not flashed to the microcontroller at any time, after all they aren't relevant for the execution.